For the character sheet of the previous Transformers films, see Transformers Film Series.

 - Green-Eyed Monster: When Tripp approaches Charlie to encourage her to dive off the cliff with him, and tries to help her earn her classmates' approval, Tina is noticeably glaring at her constantly during the scene.
 When Charlie backs down, Tina takes even greater joy twisting the knife further.
 Earlier she seems to notice that Charlie starring longingly at Tripp and Tina's car, and has the brightest smirk on her face knowing she has what Charlie wants.

 - Hate Sink: There's no doubt what the Intended Audience Reaction was for Tina.
 In a movie with two of the most sadistic Decepticons ever seen, she is somehow even easier to hate than those two combined.

-- I Want My Mommy!: When she sees what Bumblebee (accidentally) did to her car.
+- I Want My Mommy!: Cries for her mom after she sees what Bumblebee (accidentally) did to her car.

 - Ms. Fanservice: Downplayed as she's never focused on, but she dresses the way one would expect the lead girl in Michael Bay's past Transformers movies.

 - Reality Ensues: It is implied that she has been harassing Charlie for a very long time, and we can see how emotionally damaged Charlie is as a result.
 Long-term bullying can cause an increase depth in self-esteem and can cause victims to lose faith in standing up to others.